titanicsend/LXStudio-TE/resources/docs/ShaderFramework.md

 ```

 ### Important Notes about Uniforms:

 If you're passing int or float arrays to a shader, the arrays must be allocated as
 direct buffers, with the nio.Buffers methods or the similar GLBuffer methods.
 The arrays
 should also be the size of the data they are to contain.
 For example, to allocate a 5x4 float array for
 use as a uniform:

 ```
         // size is 5 rows * 4 columns * 4 bytes per item.
         FloatBuffer buf = Buffers.newDirectFloatBuffer(5 * 4 * 4);
         float [] myArray = buf.array();
 ```

 Be very careful about parameter type when you use setUniform() in a situation where there's any
 ambiguity at all.
 For example, if you want to send a floating point vec3 of zeros to the shader,
 specify ```setUniform("name",0f,0f,0f)```, or you might wind up sending an integer vector instead.
 When in doubt be specific.
 Cast if necessary for clarity.

 ## Advanced Pattern Building

 ### Using Car Geometry

 You can access the car's geometry - edges and triangles - from a shader to create patterns that uniquely fit
 Titanic's End.
 The
 [CarGeometryPatternTools](https://github.com/titanicsend/LXStudio-TE/blob/main/src/main/java/titanicsend/pattern/jon/CarGeometryPatternTools.java)
 class provides basic tools to extract features from the car's geometry and pass them to your shader as uniforms.
 Building
 patterns this way requires the combined Java/Shader approach described above.
 Below are two examples, both of which
 would be computationally impractical in Java alone.

-**ArcEdges** lights the car's edges and nearby panel areas, and creates a series of glowing "electrical arcs" between them.
+**ArcEdges** lights the car's edges and nearby panel areas, and creates a series of glowing "electrical arcs" between
+them.

 [ArcEdges.java](https://github.com/titanicsend/LXStudio-TE/blob/main/src/main/java/titanicsend/pattern/jon/ArcEdges.java)
 [arcedges.fs](https://github.com/titanicsend/LXStudio-TE/blob/main/resources/shaders/arcedges.fs)

 **Edgefall** illustrates a way of animating car geometry.
 It lights edges, and "explodes" them outward
 when the WowTrigger button is pressed.
 [EdgeFall.java](https://github.com/titanicsend/LXStudio-TE/blob/main/src/main/java/titanicsend/pattern/jon/EdgeFall.java)
 [edgefall.fs](https://github.com/titanicsend/LXStudio-TE/blob/main/resources/shaders/edgefall.fs)

 ### Drift Enabled Patterns

 Some pattern types, for example noise, clouds and starfields, look best with continuous, unbounded, "drifting"
 x/y movement.
 To create a pattern that moves this way, derive it from the ```DriftEnabledPattern```
-class instead of ```TEPerformancePattern```.
+class instead of ```GLShaderPattern```.
 This overrides the default translation behavior so that
 instead of an absolute x/y offset, the XPos/YPos controls set a 'drift' direction and speed.

 The pattern's position will then smoothly change over time at a rate controlled by XPos/YPos.
 The maximum